fable-compiler/fable-compiler.github.io/docsrc/index.md

 ---
-title: JavaScript you can be proud of
+title: JavaScript you can be proud of!
 layout: navbarOnly
 ---